LogicMP: A Neuro-symbolic Approach for Encoding First-order Logic Constraints: Experiments

 Table~\ref{tab:two} shows the AUC-PR results for the three datasets with a mean standard deviation of 0.03 for UW-CSE and 0.01 for Cora.
 A hyphen in the entry indicates that it is either out of memory or exceeds the time limit (24 hours).
 Note that since the lifted BP is guaranteed to get identical results as BP, the results of these two methods are merged into one row.
 LogicMP obtains almost perfect results on a small dataset (i.e., Kinship), exhibiting its excellent ability in precise inference.
 In addition, it performs much better than advanced methods on two relatively large datasets (i.e., UW-CSE and Cora), improving relatively by 173\%/28\% over ExpressGNN w/ GS.
 The improvement is due to its high efficiency, which permits more training within a shorter time (less than 2 hours).
 Without LogicMP, ExpressGNN w/ GS would take over 24 hours to consume 20M groundings.

 \textbf{Ablation Study.} Fig.~\ref{fig:speed} also illustrates the efficiency ablation of the techniques discussed in Sec.~\ref{sec:logicmp}.
 As compared to LogicMP, the parallel Einsum technique (Sec.~\ref{sec:einsum}) achieves significant acceleration, while other improvements, i.e., Einsum optimization and RuleOut (Sec.~\ref{sec:reduce}), also enhance efficiency.
-Note that optimizing Einsum is almost cost-free, taking only milliseconds for datasets with an argument size of less than 6.
 More comparison results are shown in App.~\ref{app:graphexp}.